Multi-user passive beamforming in RIS-aided communications and experimental validations: CS-based Channel Estimation Method

 The channel estimation problem is to reconstruct the channel vector ${\bf h}_k^{\mathrm{a}}$ from the known matrix ${\bf M}$ and the received signal vector ${\bf y}_k$.
 With the sparse structure of ${\bf h}_k^{\mathrm{a}}$, we can utilize CS framework to solve it.
 Formulate as an optimization problem:

 where $\epsilon$ is the tolerance upper bound related to noise power.
-In CS terminology, ${\bf M}$ is the $P\times N$ sensing matrix, ${\bf y}_k$ is the $P\times 1$ measurement vector.
+In CS terminology, ${\bf M}$ is the $P\times N$ sensing matrix, ${\bf y}_k$ is the $P\times 1$ measurement vector\footnote{Note that $P$ denotes the number of time slots used for channel estimation.
+However, in CS terminology, the definition of $P$ commonly refers to the number of samples.
+Thus, in the later description of experimental results, we have adopted similar terminology in CS.}.
 The sensing matrix should satisfy Restricted Isometry Property (RIP) to recover sparse signal \cite{candes2006robust}, which guarantees that the columns of $\bf M$ are nearly orthonormal.
 In particular, it is shown that some random matrices such as Gaussian matrix, Bernoulli matrix, etc, satisfy the RIP with exponentially high probability\cite{tropp2007signal}.
-In our experimental model, since the RIS is quantified to one bit, the possible values of reflection coefficient ($\theta_{i,j}\in\{1,-1\}$) match a Rademacher distribution.
+In our experimental model, since the RIS is quantified to one bit, the possible values of reflection coefficient (${\bm\Theta}_{i,j}\in\{1,-1\}$) match a Rademacher distribution \footnote{It has been shown in \cite{10.5555/2526243} that Rademacher random matrix belongs to the category of the sub-Gaussian matrices which satisfy RIP with high probability.}.
 Hence we propose to randomly generate $\bm \Theta$ as a Rademacher matrix.
-Let $\theta_{i,j}$ be the $i,j$-th element in $\bm{\Theta}$, the probability mass function of $\theta_{i,j}$ is

-Compared with the randomized distribution with continuous values, the Rademacher matrix retains less information after projecting into low-dimensional space since the available values of this distribution is limited in $\{1,-1\}$, resulting in performance loss in signal recovery algorithms.
+The probability mass function of ${\bm\Theta}_{i,j}$ is Compared with the randomized distribution with continuous values, the Rademacher matrix retains less information after projecting into low-dimensional space since the available values of this distribution is limited in $\{1,-1\}$, resulting in performance loss in signal recovery algorithms.
 As a result, this loss stems unavoidably from the quantization limitation of RIS hardware system.

 Mathematically, there are many methods to solve CS problems, such as Orthogonal Matching Pursuit (OMP), Basis Pursuit (BP), etc. Different algorithms will converge to different results (maybe local optimal) and have different complexity.
-The performance of the recovery algorithm is measured with Normalized Mean Squared Error (NMSE) defined below:

-where ${\bf h}^{\mathrm{a}}_k$ is the actual value and $\tilde{\bf h}^{\mathrm a}_k$ is the estimated value of the channel vector of the $k$-th user.
 In practice, we adopt the GAMP algorithm in the channel estimation, since it has the advantages of lightweight calculation and fast convergence.
 However, it also requires a prior information of the sparsity rate of the channel vector, which is unknown in real world.
-Therefore, we choose to combine it with the Expectation Maximization (EM) method to estimate the relevant parameters.
+Therefore, we choose to combine it with the Expectation Maximization (EM) method to estimate the relevant parameters \cite{6556987}.